hamedrazavi/people_search_engine/packages_list.md

 # List of Packages

 Other than the usual packages such as `pandas`, below is the list of the packages to be installed. `<venv_name>` is the name of your conda virtual environment.
-It is recommended that you install `anaconda` beforehand: `conda install -yn <venv_name> anaconda`.
+It is recommended (not required) that you install `anaconda` beforehand: `conda install -yn <venv_name> anaconda`.
 Please beware that `anaconda` is a huge package and the installation process might take quite some time.

 ## Requests